“In 300 meetahs, yowur destination is on tha left”.

 Sure, I could have paced better and raced harder.
 I could have tapered instead of running through national parks and fruitlessly hunting Strava segments every afternoon.
 I could have nailed my hydration better and stopped filming GoPro videos that would later come out shaky, blown out and useless.
 I could have buckled down and ignored the amazing experience of running fifty kilometers through the mountains in Australia flying by around me.

 I did keep my promise though.
-11 days later, Summer and I made our way back north again to drop off the Millennial Falcon and spent our last night camped at Springbrook National Park.
-The morning we were set to drop off the van, we hiked down from the grassy field still holding the barrier tape from the race and jumped into that frigid, glorious pool of water, reflecting on the trip we had in Australia and how unbelievably grateful I was to have so many magical experiences.
+11 days later, Summer and I made our way back north again in the Millennial Falcon and spent our last night camped at Springbrook National Park.
+The morning we were set to drop off the van, we hiked down from the grassy field still holding the barrier tape from the race and jumped into that freezing cold, glorious pool of water, reflecting on the trip we had in Australia and how unbelievably grateful I was to be in the land down under.